vanshikachauhan/Artificial-Neural-Networks/README.md

 6. Then dense layer with 64 neurons was added with activation relu.

 7. Last layer was a 10-way softmax layer, which means it had return an array of 10 probability scores (summing to 1).
-Each score was the probability that the current digit image belongs to one of the10 digit classes.Block diagram of network -2 architecture is following-
+Each score was the probability that the current digit image belongs to one of the10 digit classes.Block diagram of network -2 architecture is following.

 ![20190510_211517 (1)](https://user-images.githubusercontent.com/43670329/57541744-5ec35580-736d-11e9-9257-d630cc65f10e.jpg)